ClxS/ConveyorPlayground/README.md

 # Build Process

+Currently I only target Windows.
+More platforms might come at some point.

 1) Git clone + pull submodules
 2) Run Generate.bat
     - This generates a Visual Studio 2022 solution.